weimeilin79/redpanda-connect-raspberry-pi/README.md

 Install the python libraries to start the speech to text application
 ```
 cd s2t/
+python3 -m venv env
 pip install -r  requirements.txt
 ```

-start the speech to text application, once start you can enter `s` to start asking question and `e` to stop the listening and start processing your query.
+Start the speech to text application, once start you can enter `s` to start asking question and `e` to stop the listening and start processing your query.
 ```
 source env/bin/activate
-python stream.py  2>/dev/null
+python3 stream.py  2>/dev/null
 ```

-start the application that will trigger your edge device to talk, (input content via MQTT)
+Start the application that will trigger your edge device to talk, (input content via MQTT)
 ```
+cd t2s/
-python talk.py
+python3 talk.py
 ```